yiping-allison/ecs160-fuzz-testing/README.md

 Our fuzz testing is done using AFL -- [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/).
 The Professor and TA have provided us a docker image which already has AFL set up.

-You can access this image using: `docker pull caseycas/afl-docker`.
+You can access the image using: `docker pull caseycas/afl-docker`.

 ### Some Important Docker Commands